SebKay/touchstone/README.md

 # Touchstone

-An easy to use tool for running WordPress Unit and Integration tests.

-Touchstone is a modern wrapper for running the official WordPress testsuite.
+A modern wrapper around the official WordPress testsuite.
+It can be used to run both Unit and Integration tests.

-The official way of running the testsuite is horribly complicated and incredibly prone to user error.
+The official way of running the WordPress testsuite is horribly complicated and incredibly prone to user error.

 Touchstone fixes both of those issues by making the process of creating and running tests easy.